deviannnn/ExpressJS_StarBoyPOS/README.md

-# Express.js_StarBoyPOS
+# ExpressJS_StarBoyPOS

-StarBoyPOS is an Express.js-based Point of Sale (POS) system designed for store that sells mobile devices.
+StarBoyPOS is an ExpressJS-based Point of Sale (POS) system designed for store that sells mobile devices.
 It provides a user-friendly interface for managing inventory, processing sales, and more.

 ## Features